CULTURE INCORPORATED

 Operational leaders viewed it as a people issue.
 The author felt unheard.
 Communication was fragmented.
 Confidence – even without hard data – was beginning to erode.

-Confidence often deteriorates before evidence becomes measurable.
+Confidence often deteriorates before evidence becomes measurable – and governance response determines whether it accelerates or stabilises.

 On the surface, it looked like a complaint.
 In reality, it was a governance signal.
 Role clarity, accountability boundaries and risk framing were misaligned.
 The board was at risk of treating an early warning sign as noise.